UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Price to Compare only applies to the supply portion of your electric bill, not the delivery charges.

-Depending on where you live, your local distribution company might not use the exact phrase “Price to Compare.”
-Different state public utility commissions enforce their own naming conventions for this default generation rate.
-When checking your bill or browsing your state’s official energy marketplace, keep an eye out for these localized terms:
+Depending on exactly where you live in the United States, your local distribution company might not use the exact phrase “Price to Compare” on your monthly statement.
+Different state public utility commissions enforce their own naming conventions for this baseline generation rate.
+When checking your bill or browsing your state’s official energy marketplace, it is vital to keep an eye out for these localized terms to ensure you are comparing the correct numbers.

 How Is the Utility Price to Compare Calculated?